 Hemorrhoids, or piles, are the conditions in which the vein cells of lower and external rectum are swollen, making the area itchy and painful, especially during bowel movements.
 The internal piles are inside which are not so painful.
 However, the external piles can cause a great deal of pain with a hard bumpy sensation around the anal region.
 The problem increases mainly during the pregnancy period.
 So, what are ways to treat hemorrhoids during pregnancy?
 Before moving to the answer to this question, it is important to make a solid diagnosis.
 This can be done by verifying the symptoms as given below.

-Although, there are various symptoms for hemorrhoids, a few are most common ones which can be used to confirm the occurrence of piles during the pregnancy.
+Although there are various symptoms of hemorrhoids, a few are most common ones which can be used to confirm the occurrence of piles during the pregnancy.
 The pain or ache during the walking or exercises is a primary symptom.
-This is confirmed from its nature of getting intense after a bowel movement.
+This is confirmed by its nature of getting intense after a bowel movement.
 The presence of blood in the stool or on the toilet paper is another symptom.
 Along with this, the burning sensation and itching around the anus is a major indicator of hemorrhoids during the pregnancy.
-The internal blood clotting and intense pain is indicative of an advanced stage.
+The internal blood clotting and intense pain are indicative of an advanced stage.
 Also, the mucus discharge verifies the occurrence of hemorrhoids.
 So, how to treat hemorrhoids during pregnancy, mainly when the condition has become worse?